Leaky Gut: Understanding Intestinal Permeability and the Connection to Disease

 In the most basic sense, our gastrointestinal system (GI tract) is a long tube of organs that begins at the mouth and runs all the way to the anus.
 Each organ and area of the GI tract plays an important and different role in the digestive process, while collectively working together to perform the essential function of breaking down food into absorbable nutrients, which in turn provide the body with energy.2

 This tube-like structure of our digestive system creates a protective wall, ideally letting only the things our body needs in and things that may harm us, out, while also preventing the loss of water and electrolytes.
-Known as the intestinal barrier, it covers approximately 400mand requires about 40% of the body’s energy expenditure.1
+Known as the intestinal barrier, it covers approximately 400m2 and requires about 40% of the body’s energy expenditure.1

 The human gastrointestinal tract contains four layers.
 The innermost layer, the mucosa, itself includes three sublayers: the epithelium (which includes glandular tissue), lamina propria (which contains vascular support for the epithelium as well as mucous glands) and muscular mucosa (a thin layer of smooth muscle that allows for the movement of the mucosa).